Wyntuition/jekyll-now/todo/03-work-project.md

 RP 1/15/18

 - +story for false success.
-Dont wipe work table on re-run ("re-run" type run.)
+Dont wipe work table on re-run ("re-run" type run. or C/R on views)